rajannpatel/landscape-docs/en/onprem.md

-Title: Landscape On-Premises
+Title: Self-hosted Landscape

-# Landscape On-Premises
+# Self-hosted Landscape

-Landscape On-Premises, is the standalone version of Landscape that you can install on your own network.
+Self-hosted Landscape, is the standalone version of Landscape that you can install on premise, or in a public cloud.

 Each major Landscape version is supported for a period of one year after release.
 Here are the currently supported releases: